top of page

 Calligraphy Work by Artist Zhao Mengfu (1254 — 1322) — Palace Museum (Photo by Dongmaiying)

-Since oracle inscriptions appeared in Shang Dynasty (1600 BC — 1046 BC), Chinese Calligraphy became a type of art that tells stories, history, spirit, and personality in Chinese culture.
+Since oracle scripts appeared in the Shang Dynasty (1600 BC — 1046 BC), Chinese Calligraphy became a type of art that tells stories, history, spirit, and personality in Chinese culture.

 In ancient times, scholars wrote to record life experiences, express emotion, commemorate essential people, and document history.